Science and Technology Building (ST), Room 3

 Prerequisites and Requirements

+This is a limited entry program with restricted enrollment.
 An interview with the program coordinator is required prior to enrollment.
 Qualified students must be 18 years or older with a documented disability, have the ability to work semi-independently, willing to learn and improve.

 Students can enroll at the beginning of each fall, winter or spring term of a year.
 Students work with PCC Food Services or Facilities Management Services to learn the specific job skills in their work area.
 Individualized training and assistance in maintaining positive work habits are provided by the program coordinator.
 Classroom sessions focus on good work ethics, positive attitude, appropriate work behaviors, professionalism, etc. Developing job success skills, specific job-related knowledge (such as food safety, job safety, money handling, etc), as well as job search technique.
 The program coordinator also provides six hours of individualized job development activities with each student.